SS Police Insignia

 As with the case of SS Generals, one would need clear photographic

-evidence in period photos to prove that these variations were in
+evidence in period photos to prove that these variations were in existence.
+Photos do exist showing possible

-issues or the subject matter being too far from the camera.
+the subject matter being too far from the camera.
 Outlined below are examples of accepted

 Police General collar tabs which use the two SS patterns, as well as possible